kaweendras/RAG-powered-AI-agent/README.md

 ```

 4. Edit the `.env` file to include your specific configuration:
+   - Choose your vector database (CHROMADB or PINECONE)
-   - Add your Google API key
+   - Add your Google API key for Gemini integration
+   - Configure Pinecone details if using Pinecone
    - Set your preferred ChromaDB collection name
-   - Adjust any other settings as needed
+   - Adjust model settings and other parameters as needed

-## ChromaDB Setup
+## Vector Database Setup

-This project uses ChromaDB as its vector database for storing document embeddings to enable efficient similarity search.
+This project supports two vector database options for storing document embeddings:

+### ChromaDB (Default)

+For local or self-hosted vector storage, the project uses ChromaDB.

-For ChromaDB installation and configuration, please refer to the official documentation: [ChromaDB Getting Started](https://docs.trychroma.com/docs/overview/getting-started?lang=typescript)
+- For ChromaDB installation and configuration, please refer to the official documentation: [ChromaDB Getting Started](https://docs.trychroma.com/docs/overview/getting-started?lang=typescript)
+- Default URL: http://localhost:8000 (configurable in .env)

+### Pinecone

+For cloud-based vector storage with higher scalability, you can use Pinecone.

+- Sign up at [Pinecone](https://www.pinecone.io/) and create an index
+- Set your API key and index name in the .env file
+- Set `VECTORDB_TYPE=PINECONE` in your .env file

 **Note about dimensions:** This project uses embeddings with 768 dimensions.
-The ChromaDB configuration in `src/db/chromaDB.ts` is set up to automatically handle the collection creation with the correct dimension settings.
+The vector database configurations are set up to automatically handle the collection/index creation with the correct dimension settings.

 ## Project Structure

 - **src/config**: Configuration settings
+- **src/db**: Vector database connections
-- **src/db**: ChromaDB connection and management
+  - **chromaDB.ts**: ChromaDB connection and management
+  - **pineDB.ts**: Pinecone connection and management
 - **src/embed**: Document embedding functionality
 - **src/llmClients**: Integration with AI models
   - **googleClient**: Google Gemini API integration